freematrix/ShellExtCtxMenu_v2/README.md

 # ShellExtCtxMenu_v2
-Context Menu In windows Explorer
+Context Menu In windows Explorer (c#)
+See ReadMe.txt in
+"CSShellExtContextMenuHandler"
+folder for more info